AJnsm/Stator/README.md

 - [X] Removed 1-point calculation
 - [X] Simplified Nextflow config files
 - [X] Removed conda yamls
+- [X] Switched back to numpy (was numba in V1.0) for interaction estimation

 ## To do
 - [X] switch to DSL2 for V1.1